What do we do?

 Will there be a hearing before the Commissioner?

 The Commissioner may hold a hearing or may consider that he or she can properly decide the case on the papers.
-If a hearing is to be held, you and the other parties to the application/appeal (usually the Department for Social Development and also, in Child Support cases the other parent) will be notified and have an opportunity to attend.
+If a hearing is to be held, you and the other parties to the application/appeal (usually the Department for Communities and also, in Child Support cases the other parent) will be notified and have an opportunity to attend.
 Your representative can come with you.
 If holding a hearing the Commissioner will try to do so in a reasonably convenient place.
 The hearing will not be like a court hearing.
 It will be less formal and you will have an opportunity to make any relevant points in your own words.

 If you would like the hearing to be in private you may request this on the form and the Commissioner will decide whether or not to hold a private hearing.

 Is appealing to a Commissioner the same as appealing to a Tribunal?